Wi-Fi owner spying on someone's browsing history

 There are lots of routers with a built-in tracking feature from companies like Netgear.

-Furthermore, if this person is a tech nerd, he or she can also use special software to check your browsing history on any type of router.
+Furthermore, if this person is a tech nerd, he or she can also use special software to check your browsing history on any type of router, including home routers, which typically log basic information about users' internet activities.

 How To Hide Browsing History On WiFi